The execution system for heir relationships.

 No. ArcGenesis lives next to your CRM.
 Your CRM is for clients and compliance.
 ArcGenesis is for the relationships you're trying to build.

 We don't have a specific date yet.
+The trigger isn't a calendar date — it's proof.
+When the first advisors can describe real heir relationships that moved because of the product, we open more broadly.
 The waitlist is how you hear first.